-B-SIDE attended the opening weekend of ARTJOG MMXIX.
-This week, we are dropping a special 3-part series looking back at 12 years of ARTJOG, featuring some of the works at this year’s edition.
+B-Side attended the opening weekend of ARTJOG MMXIX.
+This week, we are dropping a special three-part series looking back at 12 years of ARTJOG, featuring some of the works at this year’s edition.

-From humble beginnings as a tiny art fair to a must-see on the regional and international art-making calendar, ARTJOG has built a huge reputation for itself (and a cult-like following of enthusiasts who travel to Jogja year after year after year).
-Known as a hotbed which attracts the region’s most exciting creatives and for generating equally passionate discourse, the festival has also served as a springboard for emerging creatives looking to make their mark.
+From its humble beginnings as a tiny art fair to a must-see on the regional and international art-making calendar, ARTJOG has built a huge reputation for itself — and a cult-like following of enthusiasts who travel to Jogja year after year.
+Known for attracting the region’s most exciting creatives and generating equally passionate discourse, the festival has also served as a springboard for emerging creatives looking to make their mark.

-B-SIDE chats with longtime Festival Director Heri Pemad about origin stories, the festival’s exponential growth and staying true to course amidst the fanfare.
+B-Side chats with longtime festival director Heri Pemad about origin stories, the festival’s exponential growth and staying true to course amid the fanfare.

 Let’s talk about the beginnings of ARTJOG.
 How and why did it start?

 With a group of friends, I started this as an initiator for the art movement.
 We faced challenges in developing infrastructure and also hiring.
-It was then that I realised that we did not have enough people who held art-related jobs, studied art management, or went to schools where they teach students how to manage the arts.
+It was then that I realised that we did not have enough people who held art-related jobs, studied art management or went to schools where they taught students how to manage the arts.

-In 2006, the art community acknowledged my hard work in connecting artists to spaces, curators, auction houses, and institutions who requires artists’ works.
+In 2006, the art community acknowledged my hard work in connecting artists to spaces, curators, auction houses and institutions who require artists’ works.

-The very first people who joined were the people who always joined my events, supported me and respected the work that I’ve put out.
+The very first people who joined were the people who always attended my events, supported me and respected the work that I put out.
 They also gave me advice on how to take the next leap forward.
-The first person who respected me, and is still working with me is Mr Bambang ‘Toko’ Witjaksono.
-Other friends helped us too, because this job takes a lot of time and energy.
+The first person who respected me, and is still working with me, is Bambang ‘Toko’ Witjaksono.
+Other friends helped us too because this job takes a lot of time and energy.

 What was the first edition of ARTJOG like?

 The first edition of ARTJOG was called Jogja Art Fair.
-The preparation and work took one year.
-The first time felt easier because we did not implement programmes that consumed a lot of time and cost.
-We also did not limit the number of artists who want to join.
+The preparation and work took a year.
+The first time felt easier because we did not implement programmes that consumed a lot of time and money.
+We also did not limit the number of artists who could join.

 There were 500 artists who participated in the Jogja Art Fair.
-We recognised that this helped us a lot with the corresponding publicity from partners and visitors.
+The complementary publicity from partners and visitors helped us a lot.
 The Jogja Art Fair was made by and for artists.
-But other galleries see us as competition when I didn't mean to be a rival.
+But other galleries saw us as competition when I didn’t mean to be one.
 Our focus, vision and mission was to give space to artists who really wanted to make work.

-My team shared with me that they were really happy and gained a lot of experience, such as understanding the works of the artists better.
-They’ve met a lot of people, and through their research on what the Arts entail, have found that Art in itself is a huge topic.
-They’ve learnt that art is not solely about entertainment, but rather a space of reflection into their own lives.
+My team shared with me that they are really happy and have gained a lot of experience, such as in better understanding the works of the artists.
+They’ve met a lot of people, and through their research on what the arts entail, they’ve found that art in itself is a huge topic.
+They’ve learnt that art is not solely about entertainment but rather a space of reflection into their own lives.

-What inspires me, as an artist, is that I believe my spirit and motivation, can take me everywhere and anywhere.
-If we continue to get good responses from the public, government, tourism board, ARTJOG can bring economic benefits to our region and our nation.
+What inspires me, as an artist, is that I believe my spirit and motivation can take me everywhere and anywhere.
+If we continue to get good responses from the public, government and tourism board, ARTJOG can bring economic benefits to our region and nation.
 And through this, we can make a positive impact on improving people’s lives.

 Naturally, there have been some challenges to the process.
 What were they?